akamola/bookmark-tools/README.md

-# bookmark-tools
+# Bookmark Tools

-A collection of scripts to convert bookmarks from different sources to bookmark.html
+A collection of scripts to convert bookmarks from various sources to `bookmark.html`.